amanikituto/Code-challenge-Wk-1-Toy-Problems/README.md

 ### How to Use
 1. Open the file `challenge2.js`.
-2. Run the script in a VS Code.
+2. Run the script in JavaScript environment.
 3. Input the car speed when prompted.
 4. The program will output the demerit points.